Biden vows action on migrants as he defends border policy

 Pressed repeatedly on the border issue at his first news conference since taking office, Biden said his administration was taking steps to address the situation with measures such as setting aside space at a Texas Army base for about 5,000 unaccompanied minors.
-But he mostly sought to deflect criticism.
+But he mostly fired back at criticism.

 He noted that his administration, as was done under President Donald Trump, is continuing to quickly expel most adults and families under a public health order imposed at the start of the COVID-19 outbreak.
-But the crucial difference is that the government is allowing teens and children, at least temporarily, to stay in the country, badly straining government resources during the pandemic.
+The crucial difference is that the government is allowing teens and children, at least temporarily, to stay in the country, straining government resources during the pandemic.

 “The only people we’re not going to let be left sitting there on the other side of the Rio Grande by themselves with no help are children,” he said.